kiyuzo/CV_workshop1/README.md

 Press q on your keyboard to quit the webcam and close the application.

 ## Example Output
-[![Watch the video](https://img.youtube.com/vi/pW91ymKl44k/0.jpg)](https://youtu.be/pW91ymKl44k)
+Here's a demonstration video of the face recognition app [![Watch the video](https://img.youtube.com/vi/pW91ymKl44k/0.jpg)](https://youtu.be/pW91ymKl44k)

 ## Notes